Passengers in fatal crash were in trunk

 The police have also confirmed that there were a number of conch in the Honda.
 But Owens said that the patrol officer was unaware of the marine life and emphasized that the Honda driver was not being pursued for suspicion of poaching.
 The senior officer said he was not able to reveal the speed registered on the radar but he stated that it exceeded the 30mph limit in the area.

 While it is still early in the investigation, Owens said CCTV footage from cameras in the area is being examined by officers working on the inquiry but they are also appealing for anyone who may have seen the actual crash.
-A police family liaison officer has been appointed and the relevant counsellors; the next of kin of those killed have all been contacted.
+A police family liaison officer has been appointed and the relevant national consulates.
+The next of kin of those killed have all been contacted.

 Almost 40 years ago to the day, four teenagers died on Cayman Brac when they were thrown from the back of a pickup truck on Friday, 13 May 1977.
 Three of the boys died at the scene and one on the way to Grand Cayman.
 A fifth boy who was in the back of the truck was badly injured but survived, and three people in the truck cabin also survived.